Business and Biodiversity

 Workshop report: Biodiversity and corporate accounting and reporting workshop report.

-Clarifying the spectrum of biodiversity indicator applications for business (2017 – current)
+Clarifying the spectrum of biodiversity indicator applications for business (2017 – 2019)

 Project collaborators: University of Oxford and the IUCN

 Funding: In-kind collaboration between the University of Oxford (NERC Knowledge Exchange Fellowship programme) and the IUCN

 Summary: Many business leaders recognize the importance of accounting for their impacts and dependencies on biodiversity.
 Corporate biodiversity accountability approaches allow businesses to demonstrate their environmentally responsible actions and be accountable both internally (e.g., reporting to operations managers) and externally (e.g., reporting to investors, regulatory bodies, stakeholders, and the general public).

 Measurement of biodiversity is a relatively new concept for many businesses, and many grapple with how to distil and act on information about complex and dynamic natural systems that interact with all levels of their business.
 They face critical challenges around developing indicators that can help effectively measure and evaluate biodiversity performance from site- to corporate- levels.
 The aim of this project is to create a framework and guidance to support businesses in identifying and/or developing robust and relevant biodiversity indicators for different corporate biodiversity accountability purposes.
 You can read more about the project here & here.

 Science workshop report: Bridging the gap between science and business practice for biodiversity indicator development

 Analysis of international biodiversity targets to understand and maximise their relevance to the private sector (2017 – 2018)

 Project collaborators: University of Oxford and the Joint Nature Conservation Committee